MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 :::image type="content" source="media/no-code-ai-cheat-sheet.png" alt-text="Screenshot of no code AI Cheat Sheet by AI Builder.":::

-Download and print the AI Builder no code AI Cheat Sheet (landscape poster) to keep it handy and get help creating prompts.
+Download and print the AI Builder no code AI Cheat Sheet (landscape poster) to keep it handy.
+It's a practical guide for anyone exploring AI capabilities within the Power Platform, tailored for ease of use and decision making.
+This cheat sheet demystifies AI model selection.

 ### See also